J. P. de Fonseka

-Joseph Peter de Fonseka (1897–1948) was a Sri Lankan essayist and editor.
-His essays were noted for their trenchant humour and defence of Roman Catholic values, in the style of G. K. Chesterton and Hilaire Belloc.
+Joseph Peter de Fonseka (29 April 1897 – 26 November 1948) was a Sri Lankan essayist and editor.
+His essays were noted for their trenchant humour and defence of Catholic values in the style of G. K. Chesterton and Hilaire Belloc.
 He was a friend and collaborator of the former.

 Fonseka worked as a teacher of English in St. Joseph's Catholic College, Ceylon (as Sri Lanka was then known), a school he had attended as a youth, when he captained the cricket team.
 He trained as a lawyer, but did not practice, preferring to teach and write.

 Chesterton

 In 1927 Fonseka moved to Britain, becoming a close friend of G. K. Chesterton.
 Fonseka edited the book G. K. C. as M. C., a collection of Chesterton's introductory essays to books by other authors.
 Chesterton paid tribute to Fonseka, whose "excess of enthusiasm has inspired this collection".
 Fonseka's own introduction was described as "running over with wit and wisdom" by one reviewer.

 Fonseka wrote essays on a variety of topics, including many on the culture and history of Ceylon.
 His essays also addressed aspects of Catholic belief and life.
 He occasionally published verse.
 He contributed regularly to Chesterton's magazine G. K.'s Weekly.

 In one G. K.'s Weekly essay, "The Plays of Mrs. Shakespeare", he proposed that Shakespeare's wife Anne Hathaway was the real author of his works.
 According to R. C. Churchill, Fonseka appears to present the case "that Mrs. Shakespeare wrote the plays at Stratford and her husband edited them for the stage."
 However, Churchill is not clear whether or not the essay is intended as "burlesque" (it contains satirical references to Virginia Woolf's feminist booklet A Room of One's Own, in which Shakespeare's sister is portrayed as an oppressed literary genius).